AnilKumar3494/INFO-655-Group_Project/README.md

 # INFO-655-Group Project Description
-Our project is a comprehensive portfolio website that serves as a dynamic and interactive resume for job seekers to showcase their skills and experiences.
+Our React project is a comprehensive portfolio website that serves as a template for users to build a dynamic and interactive professional portfolio.
+Job seekers with little or no coding experience can use our project to showcase their skills and experiences.
 It provides a visually appealing platform for users to establish an online presence for networking and career advancement.

 Project Members: Anil Kumar, Daniel Carey, Musa Ceesay, Yu-Wei Wu

+# Project Features

+- We chose Vite JS as the front-end framework for our React project because it has optimized performance in comparison to a create-react-app project.
+Unlike other frameworks with optimized performance such as Remix or
+  Next, Vite does not require advanced Typescript knowledge to configure.
+- We used TS Particles in the Homepage component to provide a dynamic visual experience when the portfolio is launched
+- We created the interactive design of the website using React hooks that won't need to be re-configured to maintain the same user interface
+- Our project utilized CSS variables which makes it very easy for the color scheme to be customized

 # How to Run/Deploy the Project